-Albanian Riviera Road Trip on the SH8: A Stunning Drive Through Coastal Wonders [2025]
+Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Table of Contents

-As someone who’s driven it more than once and would do it again in a heartbeat, I put together this deep dive into what makes the SH8 such a standout.
-We’ll break down the route segment by segment, from the laid-back port town of Vlorë to the palm-lined bustle of Sarandë.
-I’ll share the must-stop beaches, local lunch spots worth detouring for, driving tips for navigating the notorious Llogara Pass, and exactly what kind of car will make or break your experience.
+As someone who’s driven it more than once and would do it again in a heartbeat, I’ve put together this detailed look at what makes the SH8 so standout.
+We’ll break down the route segment by segment, starting from Vlorë.
+Our own drive this time concluded just past Sarandë, with a memorable detour to an authentic agritourism biofarm for lunch.
+I’ll share the must-stop beaches—and I’ll reveal that authentic agritourism spot at the end.
+I’ll also give you driving tips for the notorious Llogara Pass and explain exactly why your choice of car can make or break the entire experience.

 Mountain scenery from SH8 near Llogara Pass, Albania’s iconic coastal drive